milbrathdrew/sproutledger3/DEV_PLAN.md

    - Parse and display transactions in a table.
    - Resolve itemId to item name using OSRS Wiki API or local mapping.
    - **Progress:** JSON import, parsing, and table display are implemented and working as of [date].
-3. **Cycle Management** (In Progress)
+3. **Cycle Management** ✅ (Complete)
    - Branch: feature/cycle-management-mvp
-   - Users can create new farming cycles.
+   - Users can create new farming cycles (auto-named, unique, and user-renamable).
    - Assign transactions to cycles (no splitting buys for now).
    - Display cycles as cards with summary stats (profit, yield, seeds used, etc.).
-   - **NEW:** For each buy transaction assigned to a cycle, users can specify how many seeds from that transaction were actually used in the cycle (defaulting to the full quantity, but editable).
-Calculations for profit, yield, and efficiency (yield/seeds used) are based on the sum of these per-transaction values.
-(Branch: feature/user-defined-seeds-used)
+   - Users can set seeds used per buy transaction, and calculations use these values.
+   - Users can delete cycles (with confirmation), and unassign transactions from deleted cycles.
+   - All UI/UX for cycle management is complete and MVP-ready.
 4. **Transaction Management**
    - List all transactions (sortable, filterable, assignable to cycles).
    - Show unassigned transactions.